-If you’re not quite ready for degree-level study, our People, work and society Access module (Y032) could be exactly what you’re looking for.
-It’s designed to build your confidence and study skills while introducing ideas and debates about children and young people, health, law, management, psychology and social science.
+If you’re not quite ready for degree-level study, our Psychology, social science and wellbeing Access module (Y034) could be exactly what you’re looking for.
+It’s designed to build your confidence and study skills while giving you the chance to dip into some of our most popular subjects, such as psychology, childhood and youth, early years, health and social wellbeing, sport, education, and social sciences.
 By the end of the module, you’ll be well prepared to begin your social work studies with the OU, provided you are already working in social care and supported by your employer.

 More about Access modules

 If you’re finding it difficult to move into the social care sector, doing some voluntary work can provide practical evidence of your interest and commitment.
 Examples might be local day centres; befriending organisations; voluntary organisations that look after particular groups such as older people or vulnerable adults; or training as a telephone helpline counsellor.
 Check Do-it, the national volunteering database, for opportunities in your area and some of the other websites nationally listed on our volunteering page.

 Note that you’ll need to apply for a police check to work with children, young people and vulnerable adults.